tiptoppress/category-posts-widget/README.md

 * Option to show the post date.
 * Option to show the comment count.
 * Option to make the widget title link to the category page.
-* Option to show/hide the title
+* Option to hide the title
 * Multiple widgets.

 ### Contribute ###